• Free Tours

 Gaudi books for kids

 As the title says, Gaudí goes for a stroll.
 From his house in Park Güell, he starts his daily routine to oversee the progress of his work.
 The beautiful illustrations show some of them: Casa Milà, Casa Batlló, Sagrada Familia and, of course, his park.
-The moment when, at the end of the day, he meets his friend and patron, Eusebi Güell, in the empty park, and they decide to turn it into a public space for the citizens of Barcelona is priceless.
+The moment when, at the end of the day, he meets his friend and patron, Eusebi Güell, in the empty park, and they decide to turn it into a public space for the citizens of Barcelona, is priceless.

 At the end of the book is a mini-biography of Gaudí for kids that they will find very easy to understand.
 The whole story in the book, however, keeps on giving clues to Gaudí’s personality, architectural techniques and snippets of his life (the premonition of his fatal streetcar accident is a recurring element).
 I also particularly like the author’s note explaining his very personal relationship with Gaudí and, especially, Park Güell, where he used to play and ride his bike as a child.